“Pico de gallo, you oughta give it a try-o

 - 1/4 teaspoon ground cumin

-Stir together all the ingredients, taste and adjust seasonings if needed.
+Stir together the tomatoes, garlic, onion, cilantro, jalapeño, lime juice, oil, salt, and cumin.
+Taste and adjust seasonings if needed.
 Let it rest for half an hour so the flavors can come together, then serve.

 Will last 1 day in the refrigerator, though it may get extra juicy.
 You can drain some of the juice if you like.

 If tomatoes are not ripe and in season, 2 cups chopped grape or cherry tomatoes are a good substitute.
 Red onion is terrific with this, as well .